The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 Loyal: does it build patient loyalty?
 Yes — the trust cascade and gamification create long-term engagement.

 Greedy: does it make financial sense?
-Yes — 9 pathways to ROI from a $5,000 investment that you can monetize from day one.
+Yes — 9 pathways to ROI from an investment that you can monetize from day one.

 Buy Sunday, monetize Monday.